jay-sarkar/jay-sarkar.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
 description: My research engagements in the public domain, as peer-reviewed papers and filed patents.
-Of course, a significant portion of my work is on intellectual property has been proprietary to my employers over the years.
+Working in industrial research, a significant portion of my work is on intellectual property has been proprietary to my employers over the years.

 <script type="text/javascript">
  function showhide(id) {